HugeKimm/Navigation-menu/README.md

 ## Introduction
 This project illustrates how a menu can become a key element in creating an exceptional user experience, meeting the highest standards.
 Thanks to Framer Motion and Next.js, we have successfully created a menu that is not only performant but also visually captivating.
-Future prospects include the integration of advanced features, such as user personalization and the addition of micro-interactions to further enhance the user experience
+Future prospects include the integration of advanced features, such as user personalization and the addition of micro-interactions to further enhance the user experience.